sailfish009/bsdf/CLI.md

-# The BSDF CLI
+# The BSDF Command Line Interface

-BSDF has a command line interface for performing simple tasks, such as inspecting, converting and creating BSDF files.
+BSDF has a command line interface (CLI) for performing simple tasks, such as inspecting, converting and creating BSDF files.
 The CLI is part of the Python implementation, so `pip install bsdf` to start using it.